j2thex/ai_army/tasks/prd-notes-app-poc.md

    - Enter note title (required)
    - Enter note content/body (text format, required)
    - Add tags (optional, multiple tags allowed)
-   - Save the note to Supabase
+   - Save the note to Supabase with the current user as the author
-   - See the new note appear in the notes list immediately
+   - See the new note appear in the notes list immediately with author name displayed

 10. **Read/View Notes**: The app must allow users to:
-    - View a list of all their notes
+    - View a list of ALL notes from ALL users by default
-    - See note title, preview of content, tags, and creation date
+    - See note title, preview of content, author username, tags, and creation date on each note
     - Click on a note to view full details
     - See notes sorted by most recent first (default)
+    - Filter view to show "My Notes" (created by current user) or "All Notes"

 11. **Update Notes**: The app must allow users to:
-    - Click an "Edit" button on any note
+    - Click an "Edit" button on ANY note (including notes created by other users)
     - Modify the title, content, and tags
-    - Save changes to Supabase
+    - Save changes to Supabase (preserving original author)
     - See updated note reflected immediately
+    - Optionally track "last edited by" information

 12. **Delete Notes**: The app must allow users to:
-    - Click a "Delete" button on any note
+    - Click a "Delete" button on ANY note (including notes created by other users)
-    - Confirm deletion (simple confirmation dialog)
+    - Confirm deletion (simple confirmation dialog showing note title and author)
     - Remove note from Supabase
     - See note removed from list immediately